All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strategies for Continued Progress

 • Get blood work done.
-A comprehensive metabolic panel, lipid profile, and complete blood count are essential at this stage.
+A thorough metabolic panel, lipid profile, and complete blood count are important at this stage.

 • Evaluate your exercise routine.
 Progress from walking to more challenging activities: jogging, cycling, swimming, or strength training programs.

 • Consider working with a dietitian.
-A registered dietitian can help you optimize nutrition within your reduced appetite.
+A registered dietitian can help you improve nutrition within your reduced appetite.

 • Prioritize sleep.
 7 to 9 hours of quality sleep supports weight loss, muscle recovery, and overall health.